TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Web application/Web-Application.md

 spring.jpa.properties.hibernate.dialect=org.hibernate.dialect.MySQL5InnoDBDialect

 ```
+## Deployment:
+While deploying sounds hard, in actuality it isn't.
+Here is how we can deploy the webpage using heroku.

+We also assume that you are using an angular front-end and a spring boot backend

+We used [this guide](https://gitlab.fdmci.hva.nl/se-ewa/deployment-workshop/-/blob/master/README.md), however down below will be a quick summary of this guide.

+1. Create an account at [heroku](https://signup.heroku.com/login)
+2. Create 2 new apps (1 for the backend and 1 for the front-end), make sure to give your domain a useful name/
+3.

-### Common issues:
+## Common issues:
-You will find the most common errors/issues we found developing the backend in this section.
+You will find the most common errors/issues we found developing the backend/front-end in this section.
+### Front-end:
+..
+### Backend:
 #####Cors policy error:

 If you get this in your console, this means that you got a Cors policy error.